A Canonical Hidden-Variable Space: Empirical and Hidden-Variable Models

-We see that an empirical model describes an experiment in which the pair of measurements $y=(y_{a},y_{b})\in Y$ is randomly chosen according to the probability measure ${\rm marg}_{Y}e$, and $y$ and the joint outcome $x=(x_{a},x_b)\in X$ are distributed according to $e$.
+\begin{defn} An \textbf{empirical model} is a probability measure $e$ on $\Psi$. \end{defn} We see that an empirical model describes an experiment in which the pair of measurements $y=(y_{a},y_{b})\in Y$ is randomly chosen according to the probability measure ${\rm marg}_{Y}e$, and $y$ and the joint outcome $x=(x_{a},x_{b})\in X$ are distributed according to $e$. \begin{defn} A \textbf{hidden-variable model} is a probability measure $p$ on $\Omega$. \end{defn} \, \begin{defn} We say that a hidden-variable model $p$ \textbf{realizes} an empirical model $e$ if $e={\rm marg}_{\Psi}p$.
+We say that two hidden-variable models are (\textbf{realization-})\textbf{equivalent} if they realize the same empirical model. \end{defn}